keeshux/bitcoinspv/README.md

 - __Testnet3__: test coins are quite hard to mine but have negligible value.
 Online [faucets](http://faucet.xeno-genesis.com/) exist to earn test coins.
 - __Regtest__: mining time is trivial on regtest so it's best suited for testing manually built blockchains.

-For security reasons, the library defaults to testnet3.
-Testnet3 is a full-blown network -it has DNS seeds and a real blockchain- but losing coins there is not an issue.
-An explicit call to the `WSParametersSetCurrentType()` macro is needed to switch to main or regtest networks.

-Current network must be set once on application launch:

-    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
-    {
-        WSParametersSetCurrentType(WSParametersTypeMain);
+Most initializers depend on network parameters, you can get a reference with the following code:

+    // networkType must be one of: WSNetworkTypeMain, WSNetworkTypeTestnet3, WSNetworkTypeRegtest

+    id<WSParameters> networkParameters = WSParametersForNetworkType(WSNetworkTypeTestnet3);
     ...
-    }

-strictly before any library component is used and must not change throughout the application lifecycle.

-__WARNING: switching to main network may cost you real money, make sure you know what you're doing!__
+__WARNING: operating on main network may cost you real money, make sure you know what you're doing!__

 ### Mnemonics